TABLE OF CONTENTS

 How to Renew Your Wisconsin Liquor License

 Fortunately, once you have a liquor license in Wisconsin, the renewal process is much simpler than the initial application.
-Your municipality should send you a renewal notice each year with full details on how to renew your license and pay your annual fees.
+Your municipality should send you a renewal notice each year with full details on renewing your license and paying your annual fees.
 Follow all instructions included in your renewal packet and contact your local municipality if you don’t receive any information about renewing your license.

 Getting a Beer and Wine License in Wisconsin: Closing Thoughts

-If you want to sell alcoholic beverages in Wisconsin, it’s critical to apply for a liquor license.
+If you want to sell alcoholic beverages in Wisconsin, applying for a liquor license is critical.
 The sooner you begin the process, the quicker you’ll be able to start serving customers.
 While getting a “Class B” Liquor License (Bar, Tavern, Restaurant, Hotel, and Resort) can be challenging due to quota restrictions, the other types of liquor licenses available in the state are not difficult to obtain.
 Once you have your Wisconsin liquor license, you’ll have access to more than 3.7 million consumers over the age of 21.[2]Infoplease.
 “WI Demographic Statistics“.
-Accessed August 30, 2024.
+Accessed November 5th, 2024.

-It’s also critical to obtain payment processing services to ensure your business has access to credit card payments.
+Obtaining payment processing services is critical to ensure your business has access to credit card payments.
 Therefore, partnering with a merchant account provider that supports alcohol sellers will ensure you have access to dependable credit card processing tools within your business.
 Likewise, our merchant account providers offer industry-specific tools, 24/7 support, and other benefits!
 Get in touch with us today to see what we can do for you!

 Frequently Asked Questions